How to Handle Transpositions in Your Opening Repertoire

 - Drill transpositions with spaced repetition and play-mode from varied orders.

-- Study model games by structure, filtering 2500+ and recent years.
+- Study model games by structure, not by opening name.

 - Review quarterly, prune bloat, and tag your games for transposition gaps.

-Micro-action: Today, generate a repertoire report and list five positions that appear in more than one line.
-Link those nodes and add one model game per position.
+- Generate a repertoire report today and list five positions that appear in more than one branch.

 Want more structure-first training?
-See our companion guide on building a model-game library and spaced repetition schedules for openings.
+See our companion guide on building your first repertoire and spaced repetition for chess openings.